rtyle/artlight/README.md

 The PCB components were soldered on their respective boards.
 When Huzzah32 is powered by USB cable, the 5V power jumper must first be removed.

+### Golden Clock Construction

+Solder LEDs and connectors to LED PCB.
+Solder TinyPICO and connectors to TinyPICO IO PCB.
+Build wire harness as necessary for mounting.

 ### Nixie Tube Clock Construction